hardin47/website/Math154/Notes/02-viz.md

     - Make plots data rich

 Creating a statistical graphic is an iterative process of discovery and fine tuning.
-We try to model this process in the course by dedicating class time to an interactive iterative creation of a plot.
+We try to model the process of creating visualizations in the course by dedicating class time to an iterative creation of a plot.
 We begin either with a plot that screams for correction, and we transform it step-by-step, always thinking about the goal of a graph that is data rich and presents a clear vision of the important features of the data.

 ### An example from Information is Beautiful

 (See HW2 for details on R code)

 Consider the plot at http://www.informationisbeautiful.net/visualizations/caffeine-and-calories/.
 Note that the origin is at the point (150,150).
-While we can get over this hurdle, it is not what is expected when looking at a graph.
+While we can get over the hurdle, it is not what is expected when looking at a graph.

 <div class="figure" style="text-align: center">